guyroutledge/sass-compass-talk/themes-made-of-awesome.markdown

 theoretical and framework-free [SMACSS][8].

-These methodologies are similar in that they both encourage breaking up your styles into reusable componets that are applied as classes in your HTML - and not just a single class on an element but perhaps many of them; a base module followed by modifiers.
+These methodologies are similar in that they both encourage breaking up your styles into reusable components that are applied as classes in your HTML - and not just a single class on an element but perhaps many of them; a base module followed by modifiers.
 For example:

 	<a class="button button-large button-error" href="/help">Fail!</a>

-This is all well and good but it might be neater if there weren't three presentational classnames on our link.
+This is all well and good but it might be neater if there weren't three presentational class names on our link.
 Enter `@extend` and `silent placeholder classes`.

 You will be familiar with the following CSS selectors: